abruzy/ruby-tic-tac-toe/README.md

 ### Project Achieved
 * Project folder setup: Two folders were created namely "lib", "bin" and an executable main.rb file was created.
-* user interface displaying mock the basic flow of the game added
+* user interface displaying the mock of the basic flow of the game added
 * Milestones achieved will be updated as project progresses

 ### Acknowledgements